Accenture/serverless-ephemeral/README.md

 ## Examples
 * [TensorFlow Lambda](examples/tensorflow-lambda): Uses Serephem to pull in a packaged TensorFlow (see [docs/build-tensorflow-package.md](docs/build-tensorflow-package.md)) and add the library to Python Lambdas.

+* [Image Processor](examples/image-processor): Uses Serephem to to bundle Python [Pillow](https://python-pillow.org/) in order to to resize an S3 uploaded image.

 ## Add the plugin
 1. Install it